|

 information you need to ensure you have implemented proper protective measures

+for exposure.
 Having gone through this exercise once, you will not want

 to have to repeat it too often.
 You will find it advantageous to have